Binge Eating Disorder: signs, symptoms and treatment

 What is an eating binge?

 During an eating binge, the person feels like they can’t stop eating or control what or how much they are eating.
 Following the binge, the person often feels ashamed of what they have eaten.
-Shame is a common element of an eating binge but it is important to remember that experiencing an eating binge is nothing to feel ashamed of.

 Is binge eating different from emotional eating or comfort eating?

-Emotional eating, sometimes called comfort eating, is where you eat food because you’re experiencing negative feelings and you try to replace them or numb them with positive feelings.
-Food can bring people pleasure and eating to feel comfort is common.
-It isn’t something to feel guilty about.
 Similar to emotional eating, an eating binge can also be triggered by emotional factors like stress and negative feelings.
-Unlike emotional eating, binge eating is a compulsive behaviour where the person overeats and feels like they can’t control what they’re eating and can’t stop when they want to.
+Unlike emotional eating, binge eating is a compulsive behaviour where the person feels like they can’t control the behaviour.
 Emotional eating and binge eating exist on a spectrum, with emotional eating at the lower end and binge eating at the more severe end.
-Engaging in emotional eating doesn’t mean that you will go on to engage in binge eating or develop an eating disorder, but if your eating habits are beginning to worry you, talking to your GP or calling the Bodywhys helpline can help.
+Engaging in emotional eating doesn’t necessarily mean that you will develop an eating disorder.
+However, if your eating habits are beginning to worry you, talking to your GP or calling the Bodywhys helpline can help.

 The Diet/Binge Cycle